tpaulinoa/calendar-api/README.md

 It's built in Java 11 with Spring boot.

+## API Docs

+The API documentation is available at [this page](https://documenter.getpostman.com/view/15348183/VUjMnQpC).
+There you can find all the available endpoints and examples of requests/responses.

 ## How to install it and run it locally?

 To run the application locally, you must have Docker installed.